mondoohq/cnquery/README.md

 ## Query packs

-You can combine multiple queries into query packs, which can run together. `cnquery` comes with a lot of query packs out of the box for most systems.
+You can combine multiple queries into query packs, which can run together. `cnquery` comes with query packs out of the box for most systems.
 You can simply run:

 ```bash
 cnquery explore local